NishanBhattarai327/vanilla-chess/documentation.md

    - Play/Pause button for automatic playback
    - Next Move button
 4. Chess positions are displayed at each move
+5. Sound effects are played during replay to match the move types

+### Sound System
+1. **Sound Types**:
+   - Move: Standard piece movement
+   - Capture: When a piece is captured
+   - Check: When a king is in check
+   - Checkmate: When a king is checkmated
+   - Stalemate: When the game ends in stalemate
+   - Castling: When the king castles
+   - Promotion: When a pawn is promoted

+2. **Sound Controls**:
+   - Mute button to toggle sounds on/off
+   - Volume slider to adjust sound volume
+   - Sounds automatically play during both player moves and replays

+3. **Technical Implementation**:
+   - Uses Web Audio API for synthesized sounds with fallback to audio files
+   - Supports both audio file playback and synthesized sounds
+   - Dynamically generates appropriate sounds based on move type

 ## 5. Feature Updates